JuliaLang/julia/JuliaSyntax/README.md

 Different types of errors seem to occur...

-* Disallowed syntax (such as lack of spaces in conditional expressions) where we can reasonably just continue parsing the production and emit the node with an error flag which is otherwise fully formed.
+* Disallowed syntax (such as lack of spaces in conditional expressions) where we can reasonably just continue parsing and emit the node with an error flag which is otherwise fully formed.
 In some cases like parsing infix expressions with a missing tail, emitting a zero width error token can lead to a fully formed parse tree without the productions up the stack needing to participate in recovery.
 * A token which is disallowed in current context.
 Eg, `=` in parse_atom, or a closing token inside an infix expression.
 Here we can emit a `K"error"`, but we can't descend further into the parse tree; we must pop several recursive